 Strolling State Street, Madison’s popular pedestrian walkway, is a great activity any time of the day.
 The iconic corridor is filled with charm and character, and is home to hundreds of local businesses including shops, galleries and restaurants.

 Mark your calendar for special events including the Madison Night Market, a recurring evening event showcasing handmade products, artisan gifts and live music.
-Other events not to miss: June’s Cars on State, where classic cars line the street, and July’s Maxwell Street Days, a street festival where stores offer deep discounts on their inventory.
+Another event not to miss: July’s Maxwell Street Days, a street festival where stores offer deep discounts on their inventory.
 It’s the perfect time to treat yourself!

 Memorial Union Terrace